|Attendance||UCAS code/apply||Year of entry|

 This degree focuses on the economic analysis of finance, developing your awareness of the interplay and impact of financial markets, financial instruments and institutions.

-In Year 1, the module Becoming an Economist explains "Why Economists Disagree".
-The Capitalism module develops the historical and intellectual background to modern economics.
+Year 1 gives you a context for the modern study of economics.
+The Capitalism module introduces the historical and intellectual background to modern economics.
+Becoming an Economist explains alternative perspectives in economics.
+It also enhances your study skills and personal development.
 Economic Policy and Principles covers microeconomics (individual decisions) and macroeconomics (unemployment, interest rates, growth).
-Economics Quantitatively Treated provides the necessary mathematical and statistical foundations for the study of economics, while a tutorial module develops your study and personal development planning skills.
+Economics Quantitatively Treated provides the necessary mathematical and statistical foundations for the study of economics.

-In Year 3, the Finance, Risk Management and Instability module will develop your understanding of financial economics to an advanced level, including bond pricing and dividend policy, and the operation and development of risk-management tools, particularly derivative instruments.
-A 'capstone' module (Working as an Economist) enables you to focus on a detailed topic from the field of financial economics.
-These two core modules are supplemented by a range of options.
+In the third year, the Finance, Risk Management and Instability module develops your understanding of financial economics to an advanced level, covering inter alia bond pricing and dividend policy, and the operation and development of risk-management tools, particularly derivative instruments.
+Working as an Economist extends your research, writing and communication skills, while enabling you to focus in depth on a topic from the field of financial economics.
+You supplement these core modules with two optional modules.

-Information and guidance on career and postgraduate opportunities is also provided.
+Guidance on career and postgraduate opportunities is provided.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.